savantcare/vue-data-table/README.md

 # How to optimize doctor time to gather information (visual density)?

-1. Tabbed tables -> First tab shows table 1 and 2nd tab shows table 2.
-Used at "Your recommendations" "Others recommendations"
+1. Tabbed tables -> First tab shows table 1 and 2nd tab shows table.
+In the above screenshot there are three tables 1.
+"Your recommendations" 2.
+"Others recommendations" and 3.
+"Custom"

    For the tabs each tab can be a table component.
 And the tabs are displayed using Vue’s <component> element with the is special attribute: https://vuejs.org/v2/guide/components.html#Dynamic-Components